 Pain and Suffering without progress

-Pain is often a signal to drive progress (like need to study for interviews, getting done performance reviews, etc) Once you’ve completed the progress, pain (and likely suffering) can go away
+Pain is often a signal to drive progress (like need to study for interviews, getting done performance reviews, etc).
+Once you’ve completed the progress, pain (and likely suffering) can go away.

-However, through the power of procrastination/resistance you can have the worst of all worlds.
-The pain and suffering without progress
+However, through the power of procrastination/resistance you can have the worst of all worlds: the pain and suffering without progress.

-The more lack of progress, the more pain and suffering, and then guilt and self disappointment.
+The more lack of progress, the more pain and suffering, and then guilt and self-disappointment.
 Getting things done helps resolve this:

-But some crib notes
+But some crib notes:

-Allocate concrete time and goals Best efforts to get stuff done, won’t happen
+Allocate concrete time and goals Best efforts to get stuff done won’t happen.

 Fueling the fire, adding meaning